Advanced Micro Devices Inc. (AMD) Stock: A Closer Look at the Analyst Ratings

 Insider Trading

-Papermaster Mark D, the Chief Technology Officer & EVP of Advanced Micro Devices Inc., sale 30,000 shares at $81.69 during a trade that took place back on Mar 06, which means that Papermaster Mark D is holding 1,516,945 shares at $2,450,804 based on the most recent closing price.
+KUMAR DEVINDER, the EVP of Advanced Micro Devices Inc., sale 41,849 shares at $81.67 during a trade that took place back on Mar 07, which means that KUMAR DEVINDER is holding 555,750 shares at $3,417,836 based on the most recent closing price.

 Stock Fundamentals for AMD